agentary-ai/agentary-js/MEMORY_SYSTEM.md

   systemPrompt: 'You are a helpful assistant.',
   maxIterations: 10,
   memoryConfig: {
-    strategy: new SlidingWindowStrategy(4096), // Keep last 4096 tokens
+    memory: new SlidingWindowMemory(4096), // Keep last 4096 tokens
     formatter: new DefaultMemoryFormatter({
       stepInstructionTemplate: 'Task {stepId}: {prompt}',
       toolResultsTemplate: 'Available Data:\n{results}'
     }),
-    compressionStrategy: new SummarizationCompressionStrategy({
+    memoryCompressor: new LLMSummarization({
       systemPrompt: 'Create a concise summary focusing on key decisions.',
       maxSummaryTokens: 1024
     }),